edenobrega/sports-hall-booking-5p/README.md

 - Email updates to users when booked or cancelled
 - Show available days on results screen
+- Pagination
+- Expand from just the UK to global
+- Dont allow overlapping timeslots

 # Testing
 See [TESTING.md](TESTING.md)